trilbymedia/grav-plugin-image-captions/README.md

 # Image Captions Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**
+Looks for images with defined title attribute and converts them to the figcaption.

 The **Image Captions** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-Image Captions for Grav CMS

 ## Installation